+CONTENT AREA

-CONTENT AREA Grade Level, Standard Category COLORADO Department of Education Prepared Graduates: The PG Statements represent concepts and skills that all students who complete the Colorado education system must master to ensure their success in postsecondary and workforce settings.
-Grade Level Expectation: The GLEs are an articulation of the concepts and skills for a grade, grade band, or range that students must master to ensure their progress toward becoming a prepared graduate.
-Evidence Outcomes Academic Context and Connections The EOs describe the evidence that demonstrates that a student is meeting the GLE at a mastery level.
+Grade Level, Standard Category

+The PG Statements represent concepts and skills that all students who complete the Colorado education system must master to ensure their success in postsecondary and workforce settings.

+The GLEs are an articulation of the concepts and skills for a grade, grade band, or range that students must master to ensure their progress toward becoming a prepared graduate.

+The EOs describe the evidence that demonstrates that a student is meeting the GLE at a mastery level.

 The ACCs provide context for interpreting, connecting, and applying the content and skills of the GLE.
-This includes the Colorado Essential Skills , which are the critical skills needed to prepare students to successfully enter the workforce or educational opportunities beyond high school embedded within statute (C.R.S.
+This includes the Colorado Essential Skills, which are the critical skills needed to prepare students to successfully enter the workforce or educational opportunities beyond high school embedded within statute (C.R.S.
 22-7-1005) and identified by the Colorado Workforce Development Committee.

 The ACCs contain information unique to each content area.
 Content-specific elements of the ACCs are described below.

+Content Area

-Zacarate Jacarate Content Area Grade Level, Standard Category 2020 Colorado Academic Standards GLE Code
+Grade Level, Standard Category

+2020 Colorado Academic Standards GLE Code